Heads up! We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

 There are no strict rules in terms of interacting with the performers.
 An opening monologue by the bartender sets some guidelines (when someone asks you to move, move, and don’t mess with someone else’s game), but the rest is really up to you.
 “One night, this woman was hitting on one of the actors after the show,” Counts says.
 “But was she attracted to him or the character he played?
 He decided to stay in character as she bought him a drink, which I thought was brilliant.”

 Ultimately PLAY/DATE isn’t just about hooking up.
 Like much of Counts’s prior work, it explores the complexities of the human condition by letting you participate in it.
-Or as he puts it: “The audience is the 19th performer in this thing.PLAY/DATE returns to Fat Baby on September 28th for an open ended run.
+Or as he puts it: “The audience is the 19th performer in this thing.